Freshers Week: Myths and Legends

 You might do, or you might find that the things you do during Freshers' aren't to your taste.
 But as time wears on, relationships are solidified or new friends are made.
 You have a better idea of what's going on around campus too, so you can have more choice when deciding what you do!

-4. It's the most stressful time you'll have at university
+4. It's the most stressful time you'll have at uni

-Homesickness is completely natural, and lots of students will feel the same way as you but these worries shouldn't last forever.
-If they do, talk to someone about it (friends, family, university support).
+Homesickness is completely natural, and lots of students will feel the same way as you, but these worries shouldn't last forever.
+If they do, talk to someone about it (friends, family, Student Support Services).

 Along with all the uni essentials...the most important thing to take is an open mind!

 - Read Next